project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 ### Total effective potential

-Taken all together, we can see both the coulomb barrier and the presence of the attractive nuclear potential on the other side of the barrier.
+Taken all together, we can see both the Coulomb barrier and the presence of the attractive nuclear potential on the other side of the barrier.

 ```python
 fig, ax = plt.subplots()